 Belter wasn't the only American designer to remember the children.
 This American antique hydraulic barber chair includes an upholstered child's booster seat so you can take your little one along to the salon for a quick snip!
 Crafted of carved oak and copper plate, the chair was patented and manufactured by Theodore A. Kochs of Chicago.
 Featuring working hydraulics to raise and lower the seat to the desired height, the chair also has a swivel base and a reclining lever, making it fully adjustable.

 This fascinating invalid's chair was originally used by the infirmed and provided the highest level of comfort and support.
 Created of handsome oak and upholstered in its original green fabric, the chair features an upholstered footrest that trundles under the chair when not in use and a reclining back with pillow to allow a patient to rest comfortably.
-Hinged arms swing outward to allow an individual to easily get in and out of the chair, while brass wheels make it easy to move the chair from one location to another.
+Hinged arms swing outward to allow an individual to easily get in and out of the upholsered armchair, while brass wheels make it easy to move the chair from one location to another.
 These vintage armchairs have become highly sought items by collectors and are often used as reclining chairs, perfect for libraries and studies.

 The Gentleman's Surprise Chair

 This highly imaginative chair is not for the faint of heart.
-Created by the William Phillips firm of Carlisle, England, this patented, custom-crafted piece of furniture is full of surprises within its numerous hidden compartments.
+Created by the William Phillips firm of Carlisle, England, this patented, custom-crafted piece of antique furniture is full of surprises within its numerous hidden compartments.
 According to patent documentation, the chair was originally intended to provide comfortable seating for “Invalids and infirm people, Photographers Studio Studys, Sitting Rooms, Apartments, Offices” for the purposes of “writing, reading, smoking and sleeping.”
 Don't let the less-than-exciting description fool you - this chair is full of excitement and the slightly risqué.

 Barware comprising six cut glass glasses and four cordials are hidden within the sides of the chair back, and four decanters are tucked in along the right side arm.
 Small drawers in the front left arm contain cigars, playing cards, chess pieces, dice and a container for tobacco.
 Below the seat, which pulls out about six inches for reclining, is a larger drawer for a chessboard.
-Then, pull up the back of the chair and reveal a photo collection of naked women!
+Then, pull up the back of the antique chair and reveal a photo collection of naked women!
 Other features are a book rest that extends from the right arm and a desk that pulls up on the left side.
 Obviously not used as Phillips originally foresaw, the owner of this particular chair was certainly a colorful character!

 Siège d'Amour Love Chair

 The final chair on our list of history's most intriguing is also the naughtiest.
 It was originally designed for Edward VII, the Prince of Wales and later king of England, during his youthful escapades in Paris.
 Made to measure by the prominent (yet discrete) cabinetmaker Louis Soubrier in 1890, the siège d'amour, or "seat of love," was delivered to the Parisian bordello Le Chabanais for the future king's personal use.
 The design allowed the infamous playboy prince to amuse himself in numerous ways, including with two ladies at the same time.
-While the original chair used by the prince is now owned by the great-grandson of the original 19th-century maker, the present example is one of just two known based on the original design.
+While the original chair used by the prince is now owned by the great-grandson of the original 19th-century furniture maker, the present example is one of just two known based on the original design.
 Another example can be found on display in a museum in Prague.

 Bordellos were legalized in France in 1802, but it wasn't until 1878 that one of high standing, Le Chabanais, was opened.
 One of the great bordellos of fin-de-siècle Paris, Le Chabanais was renowned for its extravagance.
 The bedrooms were lavishly decorated in their own exotic styles, including the Turkish Chamber, Pompeii Room, and Japanese Salon.
 Many foreign dignitaries visited this famed tourist landmark, the future King Edward VII among them.
 This siège d'amour is an extraordinary relic of this alluring history.

-Looking to add an antique chair to your collection of furniture?
+Looking to add an antique chair to your collection of antique furniture?
 Click here to view our current collection.